tasriyan/Knara.MultiTenant.IsolationEnforcer/README.md

 // URL path: /tenant1/api/users → tenant1
 .WithPathResolutionStrategy()

-// Multiple strategies with fallback .WithCompositeResolutionStrategy(
-    typeof(JwtTenantResolver),
-    typeof(SubdomainTenantResolver)
-)
 ```

-See the [Tenant Resolvers Guide](TenantResolvers.md) for details on each approach.
+See the [Tenant Resolvers Guide](resolvers.md) for details on each approach.

 ## 🧪 Testing Support